GenomeDK/genomedk-docs/docs/projects-and-accounting.rst

 .. warning::

     When you request a project you're officially the project owner.
-This means that you're responsible for the compute and storage used by the project.
+This means that you're responsible for the ressources used by the project.
     Thus, you should familiarize yourself with the tools provided for monitoring the resources used by you and your projects (described later).

-When your request has been accepted, you  will have access to a shared folder in :file:`/faststorage/project/<project name>` where *project name* is the name requested for your project.
+When your request has been accepted, you will receive an e-mail with further instructions.

 Managing a project
 ==================